iBuyers – Is Selling Your House To Them A Good Idea?

 Truth be told, there are a lot of gray areas in the real estate industry in general, and online buyers aren’t always what they claim to be upfront.
 There’s good reason to beware and trust your instincts on this one.

-As the old saying goes, if it seems too good to be true, it probably is. iBuyers talk a good game but, more often than not, fail to deliver on what they promise.
+iBuyers talk a good game but, more often than not, fail to deliver on what they promise.
 Just be ready for all the “fees,” inspections, and attempts to renegotiate a lower price.

 The iBuyers we’re talking about in this article are multimillion-dollar companies with massive marketing capabilities, cutting-edge websites, and unlimited advertising resources at their disposal.

-Technology Is Not the Same as Local Experience
+Technology Is Not The Same

 iBuyers claim to use technology as a substitute for personal and local market expertise.
 This is one of the primary reasons why they attempt to renegotiate their initial offer or cancel roughly 50% of their contracts.

-Let’s be honest: there’s no substitute for local knowledge, and this is one of the areas in which iBuyers just don’t measure up.
+Let’s be honest: there’s no substitute for local knowledge, and this is one of the areas in which iBuyers don’t measure up.

 Why do so many of their deals fall through?
 After they complete an in-home inspection and assess the property, they see that they’re not really getting the deal they thought they were.